la2050/archive/_projects/2015/learning-to-save-lives-training-future-lifeguards-and-water-rescuers.md

     - San Fernando Valley
     - South Bay
-    - 'Hansen Dam, Lake View Terrace, CA; Cabrillo Beach, San Pedro, CA' How can the LA2050 community and other stakeholders help your proposal succeed?
-Specifics: 'Advocacy:  Water Safety, Fitness, Healthy Lifestyles'
+    - 'Hansen Dam, Lake View Terrace, CA; Cabrillo Beach, San Pedro, CA' How will your proposal improve the following “Learn” metrics?:
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Other: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Quality improvement research: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Volunteers/staff (human capital): '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Infrastructure (building/space/vehicles, etc.)': '0'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Education/training: '0' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Technical infrastructure (computers, etc.)': '0'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Network/relationship support: '0' How will your proposal improve the following “Learn” metrics?:
     - Youth unemployment and underemployment
-  Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: "We've encountered challenges due to the distance between Hansen Dam and our other location, Cabrillo Beach.
-Hansen Dam offers a large recreation lake that well prepares the youth to become an Open Water Junior Lifeguard.
-However, it is not the same as ocean training.
-To remedy this challenge, we believe a field trip once a week to the beach would help the Hansen Dam participants adapt to the ocean environment.
-An additional benefit allows these participants a competitive balance in regional competitions having greater exposure and training in ocean conditions during the program.\r\nAt the end of each Program, the youth are more fit, have increased problem solving and social skills, and a greater sense of self.
-With this grant, the City could offer program scholarships to those families that would financially not be able to participate in the Open Water Junior Lifeguard program, thereby helping their children succeed not only in the Program and future employment, but also in life.  "
   Please explain how you will evaluate your work.: "Our work will be evaluated based on the success of the participants.
 RAP instructors create a curriculum prior to the beginning of the program based on the United States Lifesaving Association, which is the governing body for all open water programs/agencies.\r\n\r\nRAP's program is divided into four age groups:  9-11/12-13/14-15/16-17.
 Staff set the same goals for all the different age groups.
 For instance, during the first year, the goals set for the younger group is to ensure water confidence in the surf and open water environment.
 By the end of the summer, all junior guards are to be confident in the following: Open water swim in ocean/lakes, Long distance swim and run, Run/swim/run time trials, Basic CPR-First Aid-swim rescues, Competitiveness at meets with other open water agencies.\r\n\r\nThe ultimate design for the junior lifeguards besides life skills and conditioning is to also be a feeder into RAP's Lifeguard program.
 Many generations of our lifeguards began as Junior Lifeguards."
-  Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: "There are indeed other organizations with similar programs, largely municipal and county-based Junior Lifeguard programs.
-The County of Los Angeles sponsors a Junior Lifeguard program, while several coastal communities, including Redondo Beach and Huntington Beach, do the same.
-The uniqueness of the City of Los Angeles program is that it endeavors to be inclusive to inland residents, rather than relying on a base of beach-community residents, while still providing exposure to open water (ocean) skills and experiences.  \r\nThe proposal to deliberately incorporate a social component is another uniqueness, resulting from the diversity of the urban experiences that defines our user base.\r\n"
-  'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': N/A
-  How do you plan to scale the success of your proposal?: >-
-    The focus would be to scale the impacts of a successful program, rather than the size of the program itself, by creating stronger, healthier individuals that would in turn infiltrate those newly adopted values into their own communities.
-Having learned the benefits of physical conditioning, the strategy of networking and team problem solving, and perhaps some specific employment skills, these program participants then become mentors by example to their friends and neighbors.
 areas_impacted: ''
 partners: ''
 Please specify below: 'Hansen Dam, Lake View Terrace, CA; Cabrillo Beach, San Pedro, CA'